jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 > Diminish gradient can be mitigated by designing computation nodes that providing a bypassing pathway for the node.

-#### Gradient clipping
+#### Gradient clipping for gradient explosion

 To avoid gradient explosion, we can apply gradient clipping to restrict values of the gradient.
+Gradient explosion happens more often in NLP.

 In the example below, we use TensorFlow (a popular deep learning platform from Google) to clip the gradient if it is too big.
 ```python